 Pigeon parfait, with an intense cream liquor

-The ocean came next, with a brightly colored starfish, served on a plank, alongside a large silver coral shaped serving apparatus, seemingly growing up from the table.
+The ocean came next on the Celler Can Roca menu, with a brightly colored starfish, served on a plank, alongside a large silver coral shaped serving apparatus, seemingly growing up from the table.
 The starfish was unlike anything I’d eaten before and can only be described as tasting of the sea.

 The glittering silver coral included two different tapas.
 First, a mussel served escabeche style, which is a common fish presentation along the Mediterranean.
 Escabeche is normally fish prepared in vinegar, and often colored with peppers or saffron.
 In this case, it was slightly less acidic, and prepared in an Albarinho wine from Galicia.
 But, it reminded me of boquerones, also served in tangy vinegar.